WordPress 5.8

 WordPress 5.8 is the second of four planned major updates for WordPress in 2021.
-Before the release, we took a look at the beta of the new WordPress version, which was officially released on July 20, 2021 under the name "Tatum".
+We took a look at the beta of the new WordPress version, which was officially released on 20 July 2021 under the name “Tatum”.
 What can you expect in WordPress 5.8?
 What should you prepare for?
 And what about the long-awaited Full Site Editing?
 An overview.

 Blocks as widgets

-One of the biggest and most visible changes in WordPress 5.8 will be that you will be able to use blocks from Gutenberg in the sidebar or footer instead of widgets, for example.
-WordPress is thus following its long-term plan to be able to build the entire WordPress website - not just articles or pages - with blocks (full site editing).
+One of the biggest and most visible changes in WordPress 5.8 will be that you will be able to use blocks from Gutenberg instead of widgets in the sidebar or footer, for example.
+WordPress is thus following its long-term plan to be able to build the entire WordPress website – not just articles or pages – with blocks (full site editing).

 Incidentally, there is also an official WordPress plugin for the widget area that reverses this very serious change.
 Classic Widgets ensures that you see the familiar widget view again.
 It will be supported until at least 2022.
 We already know this from the Classic Editor, which displays the editor in the familiar view despite Gutenberg and should help to appease the Gutenberg opponents in the WordPress cosmos.